vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # SFTP Report  (Deprecated)

-🔥 *The SFTP service is deprecated and will be discontinued from March 1, 2024.* 🔥
+🔥 *The SFTP service is deprecated and will be unavailable from March 1, 2024.* 🔥

 The SFTP service is now deprecated, as announced in the [Technical Newsletter for Developers 2023-10](https://developer.vippsmobilepay.com/docs/newsletters/2023-10-newsletter/#deprecation-of-the-sftp-service).